secureCodeBox/securecodebox.github.io/README.md

 # LandingPage secureCodeBox

-This repository sources the [securecodebox.io] Website.
-Our Webpage is meant to provide an extensive documentation about our [secureCodeBox] and many helpful guides on how to start and operate it.
-The Website is build with the [GatsbyJS] Framework and hosted through [GitHub Pages].
+This repository sources the [securecodebox.io] website.
+Our webpage is meant to provide an extensive documentation about our [secureCodeBox] and many helpful guides on how to start and operate it.
+The website is build with the [GatsbyJS] Framework and hosted through [GitHub Pages].
 All important decision about this website are documented in our `/adr` folder.
-If you want to contribute to our Website, please follow the Style Guide down below.
+If you want to contribute to our website, please follow the Style Guide down below.

 ## Build and Run